Fairness-aware Summarization for Justified Decision-Making: Related Work

-In recent years, several techniques have been proposed to enhance fairness in machine learning algorithms.
-Such methods can be broadly categorized into pre-processing methods, in-processing methods, and post-processing methods~\cite{pessach2020algorithmic}.
+\textbf{Machine Learning Fairness: }Techniques proposed to enhance fairness in machine learning algorithms can be broadly categorized into pre-processing methods, in-processing methods, and post-processing methods~\cite{pessach2020algorithmic}.
 Pre-processing mechanisms use re-weighting, relabeling or other transformations of the input data to remove dependencies between the class label and the sensitive attributes before feeding it to the machine learning algorithm~\cite{ghassami2018fairness,calmon2017optimized,zemel2013learning,feldman2015certifying, del2018obtaining,edwards2015censoring,xu2018fairgan}.
-This approach is closely related to the field of privacy~\cite{ebrahimi2020mobile}.
+This class of approaches are closely related to the field of privacy~\cite{ebrahimi2020mobile}.
 Since both fairness and privacy can be enhanced by obfuscating sensitive information from the input data with the adversary goal of minimal data perturbation~\cite{kazemi2018scalable,jaiswal2020privacy}.
-Our proposed approach of using fairness-aware text summarization to remove bias from the input explanations also belongs to this category.
 In-processing methods modify the optimization procedure of the classifier to integrate fairness criteria in the objective function~\cite{kamishima2012fairness, aghaei2019learning, calders2010three}.
 This is often done by using a regularization term~\cite{donini2018empirical,zafar2017fairness, zafar2017parity,zafar2017fairness2,goel2018non, bechavod2017penalizing,berk2017convex, rahmattalabi2020fair,kamiran2010discrimination}, meta-learning algorithms~\cite{celis2019classification}, reduction-based methods~\cite{agarwal2018reductions, cotter2019training}, or adversarial training~\cite{madras2018learning, zhang2018mitigating, celis2019improved, wadsworth2018achieving}.
 Post-processing methods adjust the output of the AI algorithm to enhance fairness in decisions~\cite{fish2016confidence}.
 For example, by flipping some of the decisions of the classifier~\cite{hardt2016equality} or learning a different classifier~\cite{dwork2018decoupled} or a separate threshold for each group~\cite{menon2018cost}.
+Our proposed approach of using fairness-aware text summarization to remove bias from the input explanations belongs to the first category.
+Majority of the introduced methods mitigate bias in decision-making by minimizing the difference between treatment and outcome among different protected groups.
+Our proposed approach is distinct with previous work in a few ways.
+In contract to the approaches that are intended to enhance the fairness of the model's outcome, our proposed approach is intended to enhance the fairness in the justification of the outcome.
+Moreover, many of the existing preprocessing approaches produce an intermediate data representation which is not interpretable to many stakeholders~\cite{ghassami2018fairness, zemel2013learning}.
+The output of our model is an extractive summary of the input justifications.
+This is preferable for many applications where interpretability is essential.